Affiliate Faculty in Gender Studies and the American Studies Program

 Selected Publications (click images for more information)

-The Cambridge Companion to American Lesbian and Gay Literature, Cambridge: Cambridge University Press, contracted.
+The Cambridge Companion to American Gay and Lesbian Literature.
+Cambridge: Cambridge University Press, forthcoming.

 “Regional Modernisms.”
 Special Issue of MFS Modern Fiction Studies 55.1 (2009): 1-194.